trimstray/nginx-admins-handbook/README.md

 worker_processes * worker_connections = max connections
 ```

-According to this: if you are running **4** worker processes with **4096** worker connections per worker, you will be able to serve **16384** connections.
+According to this: if you are running **4** worker processes with **4,096** worker connections per worker, you will be able to serve **16,384** connections.
 Of course, these are the NGINX settings.
 Please note that these are limited by the kernel.

   > At this point, I would like to mention about [Understanding socket and port in TCP](https://medium.com/fantageek/understanding-socket-and-port-in-tcp-2213dc2e9b0c).
 It's a great and short explanation.
+I also recommend to read about [Theoretical maximum number of open TCP connections that a modern Linux box can have](https://stackoverflow.com/questions/2332741/what-is-the-theoretical-maximum-number-of-open-tcp-connections-that-a-modern-lin).

 I've seen some admins does directly translate the sum of `worker_processes` and `worker_connections` into the number of clients that can be served simultaneously.
 In my opinion it is a mistake because certain of clients (e.g. browsers) **opens a number of parallel connections** (see [this](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser)) to download various components that compose a web page, for example, images, scripts, and so on.